 There are also sometimes caps on the bonus rewards you can earn with tiered and rotating rewards programs.
 For example, the Chase Freedom® card offers 5% cash back on the first $1,500 in combined purchases from rotating categories each quarter you activate.
 From January through March 2020, for example, the categories are gas stations; internet, cable and phone services; and select streaming services.

 Or, there's the tiered-rewards Blue Cash Everyday® Card from American Express that gives you 3% cash back on the first $6,000 you spend at U.S. supermarkets annually (and 1% thereafter).
-You can also earn 2% cash back at U.S. gas stations and select U.S. department stores, and 1% cash back on other purchases.
+You can also earn 2% cash back at U.S. gas stations and 1% cash back on other purchases.
+Terms apply.
 Compare these types limits to your usual spending when you're deciding between cards.

 When to Get a Cash Back Credit Card